TFKusa/kusa_reascripts/Documentation/WWHISPER - DOCUMENTATION.md

 - In REAPER -> Extensions -> ReaPack -> Browse packages
 - Type "kusa", highlight "kusa_Wwhisper", "kusa_Wwhisper Panner" and "kusa_Wwhisper Assistant".
 Right click and install.
 - Type "ReaWwise", right click on it and install it.
+- You will also need the SWS Extension installed : https://www.sws-extension.org/

 Note : "kusa_Wwhisper Panner" is required for positioning Game Objects. "kusa_Wwhisper Assistant" is not mandatory, but will help you make things less tedious.